 If you don't find what you need using a general search, consider searching websites that focus on Windows or computer problems.
 Here are four good places to look:

-Windows website.
+Windows Help online.
 This website provides an online version of all Help topics in this version of Windows, plus instructional videos, in-depth columns, and other useful information.
-(Go to the Windows website.)
+(Go to Windows Help online.)

 Microsoft Help and Support.
 Discover solutions to common problems, how-to topics, troubleshooting steps, and the latest downloads.
 (Go to the Microsoft Help and Support website.)